Annual Technical Report 2004 on Patent Information Activities submitted by Republic of Korea (SCIT/ATR/PI/2004/KR)

 Korea Industrial Property Rights Information Service

-Since KIPI’s independence in December 2001, the Korea Industrial Property Rights Information Service (KIPRIS) has provided a specialized IPR information service.
-In 2003, KIPRIS provided free on-line access to approximately 27 million items of domestic and foreign IP information, and the number of KIPRIS users increased from 3.8 million to 4.1 million.
+Since KIPI’s independence in December 2001, the Korea Industrial Property Rights Information Service (KIPRIS) provided specialized IPR information services.

 KPA search service

-Since July 2001, searchable KPA data has been available to the general public at our English Web site and at KIPRIS.
-With weekly updates, our Web site allows applicants to get up-to-date information on the legal status of their applications.
+Since July 2001, searchable KPA data is available to the general public at KIPO’s English Web site,and through KIPI’s KIPRIS since December 2001.
+With weekly updates, the Web site allows applicants to get up-to-date information on the legal status of their applications.

-In April 2000, we launched the Internet Patent Mart, called the IP-Mart, to create opportunities for transferring patented technology on-line and to overcome the limitation of short-lived brick and mortar technology fairs.
-The IP-Mart’s URL is .
+In April 2000, KIPO launched the Internet Patent Mart, called the IP-Mart, to create opportunities for transferring patented technology on-line and to overcome the limitation of short-lived brick and mortar technology fairs.
 The mart also gives a variety of IP information to individual inventors and small and medium-sized enterprises (SMEs) for the purpose of promoting innovation.
-In 2003, we enlarged the IP-Mart’s database from 50,000 to 55,000, and there were 20,000 users.
+In 2004, the IP-Mart’s database was enlarged to 60,000 from 55,000 in 2003, with 21,000 users.
+By the end of 2004, 98 technology transfers were conducted.

-In 2000, we set up local patent information support centers to publicize the IPR system and disseminate IPR information on a national scale.
-The centers disseminate IPR information in areas where IT illiteracy is widespread, as well as in industrial complexes and in areas with a high SME concentration.
+To publicize the IPR system and disseminate IPR information on a national scale, KIPO designated local patent information centers in 2000.
+These centers disseminate IPR information in areas where IT inexperience is widespread, industrial complexes, and in SME-concentrated areas.

 VII.
 Matters concerning mutual exchange of patent documentation and information